Sirf.one

 • SIRF is not liable for lost, stolen, or damaged shipments.
 Responsibility lies with the seller and/or their chosen logistics partner.

-• Buyers who do not receive their order should first contact the seller directly via WhatsApp or the listed contact details.
+• Buyers who do not receive their order should first contact the seller directly through the listed contact details.

 • If the seller is unresponsive, buyers may escalate to the courier company (for lost-in-transit claims) or file a consumer complaint with consumer protection authorities.